Aine Davis: Foreign captives

-ISIL held some European and North American captives, and it was widely reported that they were tortured, subjected to mock executions, and some of them were ultimately beheaded.
-Four United Kingdom guards, dubbed The Beatles, were alleged to have played a central role in their abuse.
+ISIL held some Western captives, and it was widely reported that they were tortured, subjected to mock executions, and some of them were ultimately beheaded.
+Four guards with British accents, dubbed "The Beatles", were alleged to have played a central role in their abuse.
 The most vocal, who appeared in several videos, issuing threats, was dubbed "Jihadi John".
 Davis, whose identity had not been established, was alleged to have been "Jihadi Paul".
+In July 2022, prosecutors in the United States, refusing to take over Davis's case, claimed that there were only three members of the cell and "Paul" did not exist.